R3Conclave/conclave-core-sdk/docs/docs/enclaves.md

 2. Some SGX capable computers have a root key that must whitelist enclaves to be executed.
 This can be used by the owners of SGX-capable machines to retain visibility and control into what programs are actually running on their hardware.
-Whilst this capability could therefore be leveraged by cloud vendors to restrict which SGX workloads their servers will allow to run, we are not aware of any that operate in this way in practice.
+Whilst this capability could therefore be leveraged by cloud vendors to restrict which SGX workloads their servers will allow running, we are not aware of any that operate in this way in practice.

-The hash of the public part of the key that signed an enclave is included in remote attestations, so you can choose to communicate with any enclave signed by a given key.
+Included in remote attestations is the hash of the public part of the key that signed an enclave, so you can choose to communicate with any enclave signed by a given key.

 ### Enclaves vs alternative approaches